EvolvedWeb/evowc/README.md

 In the example above the property `age` will be a number and will have a default value of `10` when the component is constructed.
 Any value passed into `component.age` will be converted into a number.
 So `component.age = '33'` will store a numeric value of `33` and not a string of `"33"`.

-You can create private properties that are not accessable outside the component and are not settable by changing an attribute.
-These propertied are defined like this `:#propName` These properties can not be set outside of the generated class.
-Your code can call the getter and setter for these properties by using `const a = this.#propName;` or `this.#propName = 'something';`

-#### INFO

-Be aware that when you set a class property it will not affect the associated component attribute.
-We treat attributes for a property as an input to the component and not for an output.
-If you want to change an attribute on the component then you must call the exported function `setAttr` in your own code.

-**_<span style="color:yellow">2023-02-27</span> - We are working on a way to indicate that a component attributemust be changed when the associated value is changed.
-Probably adding an explamation mark to the beginning of a PDA.
-Probably like this:_ '`:!show="boolean:false"`' or this '`:+show="boolean:false"`'**

-> _`setAttr` is exported from the file `EvoElement.js`._

 #### Example:

 Component definition: